erl67/Breakout3D/README.md

 Board will rotate based on score, 50% score bonus when moving

 Score scales based on block height.

-You earn points on the level 1 by breaking blocks, changing to catching blocks on level 2.
+You earn points on the level 1 by breaking blocks, level 2+ you earn points by catching blocks.

 ## Controls: